JL421/USUS/README.md

 ##What is this?

 USUS (Ultimate Software Update Script) is a Windows Powershell Script (v2.0+) that will check for updated installers for just about any installer.
 If you give it a set of packages to run with, it'll make sure your Installers are on the latest version, and package them up in a convenient format.
-(Batch, Lansweeper, PDQ Deploy, Self-Extracting Installer)
+(Batch, Chocolatey, Lansweeper, PDQ Deploy, Self-Extracting Installer)

 -----